 Tip #10: Use a Currency Card

 A preloaded currency card looks like a debit card -– you load cash onto it through your bank before you leave and spend it while abroad.
 You get a fixed exchange rate so if you buy it on a day where the exchange rate is good, you keep it at that rate until all the money is spent.
 The perks: they do not have overdraft fees and if lost, can be replaced with a new card without losing your balance.
 Alternatively, make sure your credit card does not have foreign transaction fees.

 Have a Flexible Itinerary

-Flexibility is key if you are looking for the best ways to save money during your gap year.
+Flexibility is key if you're looking for the best ways to save money during your gap year.
 The more adaptable you are, the more you'll find tricks and loopholes that won't compromise your experience.
 Keep these two tips in mind when planning your itinerary and you'll immediately see the financial benefits.

 Tip #11: Be Flexible in the Length of Your Gap Year

 Taking a gap year doesn’t mean the entire year has to be spent away.
-If you have a small budget, try a series of shorter international tours and trips during your year off instead.
+If you have a small budget, try a series of shorter international tours and trips or volunteer positions during your year off instead.
 These can span for a few weeks to a few months, with breaks in between.

 Tip #12: Travel Overnight Rather than During the Day

 With a flexible itinerary, overnight travel can really save you money.
-You’ll get to your destination with a full day to explore and save on accommodations -- just be sure to bring earplugs and an eye mask since you'll technically be sleeping in public quarters.
+You’ll get to your destination with a full day to explore and save on accommodation -- just be sure to bring earplugs and an eye mask since you'll technically be sleeping in public quarters.
 Sleeper trains and buses are available in loads of places and some of them can be much comfier than you’d think (including curtains!)

 Choose Alternative Gap Year Experiences